armhold/infinity/README.md

 ### Demonstration

 Consider the string "ABC".
 This can be written as three bytes.
-In decimal, the bytes are (via ASCII/Unicode encoding) 65, 66, and 67.
+In decimal, the bytes are (assuming ASCII/Unicode encoding) 65, 66, and 67.
 In binary, this gives us:

     A = 65 = 01000001
     B = 66 = 01000010